Regis Brodie

-Regis Brodie (born 1942) is a tenured Professor of Art at the Department of Art and Art History at Skidmore College in Saratoga Springs, NY and a potter.
-Since 1972, he has been serving as the Director of the Summer Six Art Program at Skidmore College.
-He also wrote a book called The Energy Efficient Potter which was published by Watson-Guptill Publications in 1982.
-He started the Brodie Company in 1999 in the interest of developing tools which would aid the potter at the potter's wheel.
+Regis Brodie (1942–2024) was a tenured professor of art at the Department of Art and Art History at Skidmore College in Saratoga Springs, N.Y., and a potter.
+From 1972, he served as the Director of the Summer Six Art Program at Skidmore College.
+He also wrote a book called The Energy-Efficient Potter, which was published by Watson-Guptill Publications in 1982.
+He started the Brodie Company in 1999 in the interest of developing tools that would aid potters at the potter's wheel.

 Biography

 Brodie was born in 1942 in Pittsburgh, Pennsylvania.
-He received a Bachelor of Science degree in Art Education at Indiana University of Pennsylvania in 1965, his Master of Art Education from Indiana University of Pennsylvania in 1966 and his Master of Fine Arts from Tyler School of Art of Temple University in 1969.
-He has 8 grandchildren.
-Mackenzie, Tyler, Dylan, Sydney, Mason, Avery, Skyler, and Madison.
+He received a Bachelor of Science degree in Art Education at Indiana University of Pennsylvania in 1965, a Master of Art Education from Indiana University of Pennsylvania in 1966, and a Master of Fine Arts from Tyler School of Art of Temple University in 1969.
+He joined the faculty of Skidmore College soon afterward, retiring in 2010 after 40 years.
+He had eight grandchildren: Mackenzie, Tyler, Dylan, Sydney, Mason, Avery, Skyler, and Madison.
+He died on October 10, 2024, surrounded by his family in Saratoga Springs.